-The safe recruitment of staff in schools is the first step to safeguarding and promoting the welfare of children in education.
+The safe recruitment of employees in schools is the first step to safeguarding and promoting the welfare of children in education.

 Bryanston School is committed to safeguarding and promoting the welfare of all pupils in its care.
-As an employer, the school expects all staff and volunteers to share this commitment.
+As an employer, the school expects all employees and volunteers to share this commitment.

-In line with recent legislation including The Childcare Act 2006 and the Childcare (Disqualification) Regulations 2009, Keeping Children Safe in Education (September 2021), Working Together to Safeguard Children (July 2018), The Independent Schools Inspection Regulations (September 2021) (Part 4), and the Equality Act 2010, the School takes very seriously its duty of care for all pupils.
+In line with recent legislation including The Childcare Act 2006 and the Childcare (Disqualification) Regulations 2009, Keeping Children Safe in Education (KCSIE)(September 2024) Working Together to Safeguard Children (July 2018), The Independent Schools Inspection Regulations (March 2023) (Part 4), and the Equality Act 2010, the School takes very seriously its duty of care for all pupils.